Published July 10, 2026 by Nicole Burke

 cattle panel trellises

-How to Make a Farm Fence Trellis
+How to Set Up a Farm Fence Trellis

 Grab some panels of cattle fencing, farm paneling, or remesh (concrete support wire that comes in inexpensive sheets) at your local tractor supply store or hardware store.